AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    data region.
 This is what is passed to Fortran.

 -  fab.nComp() gives an int—the number of components
-   in the .
+   in the MultiFab.
 This will be used for dimensioning in Fortran.

 -  To properly dimension the array in Fortran, we need the actual bounds of the data region, including any ghost cells.
-This is the abox, obtained as fab.box().
+This is the Box abox, obtained as fab.box().
 We pass the lo and hi of the full data region as well.

 To properly compile, we need a prototype for the Fortran function.
-These are placed in the \_F.H files in the Source/ directory.
+These are placed in the \_F.H files in the Castro Source/ directory.
 Here’s the prototype for our function:

 .. code:: c++